rust-lang/rfcs/text/3430-unix-socket-ancillary-data-v2.md

 }

 impl AsRef<ControlMessages> for ControlMessagesBuf;
-impl AsMut<ControlMessages> for ControlMessagesBuf;

 impl Deref for ControlMessagesBuf {
     type Target = ControlMessages;
 }
-impl DerefMut for ControlMessagesBuf;

 impl<'a> IntoIterator for &'a ControlMessagesBuf {
     type Item = ControlMessage<'a>;